Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Introduction

 whereby the Jacobian determinant can be written as a distributional divergence, and an analogous identity for $\cof D\vec u$, the matrix of $2\times 2$ cofactors of the deformation gradient.
 The identities are obtained from a coercivity assumption on the stored-energy function, the sharpest version of it (due to M\"uller, Tang \& Yan \cite{MuQiYa94}) being that

 However, this coercivity excludes the neo-Hookean materials.
-Moreover, for neo-Hookean materials the hypothesis of finite energy alone is insufficient to ensure that $\det D\vec u = \Det D\vec u$, as shown by the solutions to the boundary value problems in the models for cavitation \cite{Ball1982,Sverak88,MuSp95,SiSp00}.
-The difficulty is not related to a specific method of proof but is of a more fundamental nature: from the example of cavitation it follows that the neo-Hookean energy is not $H^1$-quasiconvex, and this $H^1$-quasiconvexity is necessary for \eqref{eq:generalW} to be $H^1$-weakly lower semicontinuous in a general space such as $\A(\Om)$, as proved by Ball \& Murat \cite{BallMurat1984}.
+In fact, for neo-Hookean materials the hypothesis of finite energy alone is insufficient to ensure that $\det D\vec u = \Det D\vec u$, as shown in the models for cavitation \cite{Ball1982,Sverak88,MuSp95,SiSp00}.
+Because of that, the neo-Hookean energy is not $H^1$-quasiconvex, which is necessary for \eqref{eq:generalW} to be $H^1$-weakly lower semicontinuous in $\A$, as proved by Ball \& Murat \cite{BallMurat1984}.

-Essentially three different strategies have been proposed to overcome the aforementioned obstacle.
-The three implicitly suggest that the Lavrentiev phenomenon associated to cavitation might be indicative of a missing ingredient in the model.
-If the working space $\A(\Om)\subset H^1$ contains singular maps capturing the physically relevant phenomenon of internal rupture at the microscopic length scale (even more if these maps consistently appear as counterexamples blocking the mathematical analysis) then it is important to precisely define the energy to be assigned to this rupture singularities (as done in the variational analysis of brittle fracture by Ambrosio \& Braides \cite{AmBr95}---in the static case---and by Francfort \& Marigo \cite{FrMa98,BoFrMa08}---for quasistatic crack propagation).
-One such strategy goes in this direction of completing the model so that it includes (at least part of) the energy of a cavitation, while the other two restrict their attention to working spaces $\A(\Om)$ that exclude cavitation altogether.